KOiSPRK/Forecast/README.md

     Forecast App

     How to build:
-    1. Open terminal and root to the directory where the project is located
-    2. Run 'pod install'
-    3. Open Forecast.xcworkspace then build and run
+    Open Forecast.xcodeproj then build and run

     How to test:
     For Today Tab: